polopolyps/pcmd/README.txt

 1. download the pcmd assembly ZIP file from nexus.

-To get the latest (SNAPSHOT) version of the distribution use this link: http://goo.gl/IDaUt
+To get the latest released version of the distribution use this link: http://goo.gl/EFUOpA

-(The full link is: http://maven.polopoly.com/nexus/service/local/artifact/maven/redirect?r=professional-services-snapshots&g=com.polopoly.ps.tools&a=pcmd&v=LATEST&c=distribution&e=zip)
+(The full link is: http://maven.polopoly.com/nexus/service/local/artifact/maven/redirect?r=professional-services&g=com.polopoly.ps.tools&a=pcmd&v=LATEST&c=distribution&e=zip)

 2. Unpack the zip file in a directory on your local computer.